Updated: Oct 11

 The old “Terroir” term comes from the French winemaking industry and there is no equivalent English word... but means everything for down-to-earth foodies!

-This is a word you might hear from me sometimes as I have re-invented and tagged my work into the direction of “terroir photography”.
-As a French speaker, that suits me well to keep this as it is because there is no English word for it anyway!
-Produit du terroir basically means "Local produce".
-Terroir is associated with the wine industry as winemakers and experts developed this concept of observation for centuries in France.
-It is a complex term, but the fact terroir comes from the word "terre" means simply soil, and also earth.
+This is a word you might hear from me sometimes as I have re-invented and "tagged" my work toward “terroir photography”.
+As a French speaker, it suits me well to keep this as it is because there is no English word for it anyway!
+In Québec, where I am from, the term Produit du terroir is branded to any local food products.
+In France, the word terroir is associated with the wine industry as winemakers and experts have developed this concept of observation for centuries.
+It is a complex term, but the fact terroir comes from the word "terre" means simply soil and earth.
 All food that grows from the ground and trees can be considered as a product of terroir.
 Cheese and animal products, more likely artisanal, are also included.
 Each region, climate and country has its environmental factors affecting crop characteristics.
 One is the climate and surrounding nature of the location.
-The component of the soil and geographical terrain also has an important factor on all plants.
-And the other aspect is the traditions and techniques from human interaction from different cultures that brings the character of the produce.
+The components of the soil and geographical terrain also have an important factor on all plants.
+The other aspect is the traditions and techniques from human interaction from different cultures that bring the character of the produce.